wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_and_ram.md

-As seen in the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/single_core_computing), a task may have a sizable amount of data that needs to be loaded into RAM so that it can execute.
-An additional cause for idle time, besides load imbalance, on a multi-core machine is that all of the cores share the RAM.
-Therefore, there could be idle cores and tasks that need to run, but not sufficient RAM.
-Unfortunately, in this case, the idle cores must remain idle until more RAM becomes available (i.e., when currently running tasks complete).
+As seen in the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/single_core_computing), a task may have a sizable amount of data that needs to be loaded and/or generated into RAM so that it can execute.
+Recall that we do not allow a program to use more memory than available in physical
-As a result, parallel efficiency falls below 100%.
-This is because we simply don't allow ourselves to use more memory than available in physical RAM.
+RAM.
 Doing so is possible and handled by the Operating Systems (by shuffling data back and forth between RAM and disks) but comes with unacceptable performance penalties.
 So, as in the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/single_core_computing), we never exceed the physical memory capacity of a host.
+As a result, if insufficient RAM is available for a task, this task must wait for currently running tasks to complete and free up enough ram.
+This can cause cores to remain idle.
+The worst possible case would be running a single task that uses the entire RAM, thus leaving all remaining cores idle while it executes.
+Because RAM constraints can causes idle time, they can also cause loss of parallel efficiency.

 ### Simulating RAM Constraints

 So that you can gain hands-on experience, use the simulation Web application below.
 This app is similar to that in the previous tab (Parallelism), but now includes a field for specifying the "Ram Needed For Each Task".
 So now we can simulate the fact that tasks require RAM space to run.
-Note that the host we are simulating has 32 GB of RAM available.
+The host we are simulating has 32 GB of RAM available.
 The host we are using has 32 GB of RAM available.

 First try using 4 Cores for 8 tasks, where each task uses 8 GB of RAM.
 As you will see, there is no idle time with the above situation.
 The number of tasks we can run at a time is 4, given the number of cores and the amount of RAM we have.

-Now try again, but this time set the Task RAM to 16 GB.
+Now try again, but this time set the tasks' RAM requirement to 16 GB.
 There will now be idle time, as only 2 cores can be utilized simultaneously due to RAM constraints.